newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 Stopped: Tue Jan 19 10:53:42 2021
 ```

 After trying the whole *rockyou.txt* without any success, we tried with different mask attacks, and got one very interesting result: we found a matching password that was only 6 lowercase letters.
-Considering the amount of protections in place, I was quite surprised to find a matching root password so easily.
-Maybe it is an MD5 collision ?
+Considering the amount of protections in place I was quite surprised to find a matching root password so easily.
+Maybe it is an MD5 collision?
-Anyway thanks to this, we don't have to go through the whole U-Boot/Recovery mode process to get a shell.
+Anyways thanks to this, we don't have to go through the whole U-Boot/Recovery mode process to get a shell.
 Now we can connect directly using the internal UART Debug port:

 ```
 ROMBoot